DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 Since the LedControlEffect sends the output data to a IToy of type LedWizEquivalent (basically a toy behaving like a LedWiz), auto config does also configure the cabinet based on the following rules:

-1. If the cabinet does already contain LedWizEquivalent toy objects, the LedWizEquivalent toys with numbers matching the number of the LedControl files will be used for the outputs.
+1. If the cabinet configuration does already contain LedWizEquivalent toy objects, the LedWizEquivalent toys with numbers matching the number of the LedControl files will be used for the outputs.
 If at least one preconfigured LedWizEquivalent toy exists in the cabinet, auto config will not add other LedWizEquivalent toys.
 2. If no LedWizEquivalent toys exist in the cabinet config, the framework will try to detect all connected Ledwiz controllers and add LedWiz IOutputController as well as LedWizEquivalent IToy objects for every Ledwiz.

-\section ledcontrol_manualconfig Manual Configuration Instead of relying on the automatic cabinet config, you can also specifiy your own cabinet config for the use with LedControl.ini files.
+\section ledcontrol_manualconfig Manual Configuration Instead of relying on the automatic cabinet config, you can also specifiy your own cabinet configuration for the use with LedControl.ini files.

 To be usable for the LedControl functions of the framework, the list of toys in the cabinet must contain one or several LedWizEquivalent IToy objects and the outputs for the LedWizEquivalents.
-Normaly the outputs of the LedWizEquivalent toys will point to the outputs of a single LedWiz IOutputController, but you are free to point to any other output of any IOutputController configured in your system (e.g. you could use outputs of 2 diffrent LedWiz controllers in one LedWizEquivalent toy.
+Normaly the outputs of the LedWizEquivalent toys will point to the outputs of a single LedWiz IOutputController, but you are free to point to any other output of any IOutputController configured in your system (e.g. you could use outputs of 2 different LedWiz controllers in one LedWizEquivalent toy).

 When LedControl data is used for the Table configuration, the number of the LedWizEquivalent is used to match to the correct LedControl.ini file.

 \section ledcontrol_example Example LedControl.ini

 The following LedControl.ini is used in my cabinet to control 10 contactors,1 replay knocker, 5 lamps, 5 RGBLeds and 1 shaker.

 ~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}